 What is Windows 10/Office 2016?

 Windows 10 is the current version of the Windows Operating System from Microsoft.
 It has been designed to be fast, intuitive, and secure.
-Office 2016 is the current version of Microsoft’s Office Suite (Word, Outlook, Excel, etc.).
+Office 2016 is the standard version of Microsoft’s Office Suite (Word, Outlook, Excel, etc.) for GVSD computers.
 All district managed Windows computers have now been upgraded to Windows 10/Office 2016.
 All of your Microsoft Office documents and other files will remain available, no matter what system you were using before.

 Why Can’t I Keep Using Windows 7/Office 2010?